-If you love English muffins, wait until you try this homemade gluten free English muffins recipe.
-They are slightly crisp on the outside and soft on the inside with lots of nooks and crannies.
+If you love English muffins, wait until you try this homemade gluten-free English muffin recipe.
+They are slightly crisp on the outside and soft on the inside, with lots of nooks and crannies.
 They have a nice flavor that is delicious with butter and jam!
-All you need is 6 simple ingredients!
+All you need are 6 simple ingredients!

 This recipe has been in the works for months, and I finally nailed it.
 I am happy to say these English muffins are also dairy-free and egg-free, making them vegan too!
 They have been tested with specific flour blends, so be sure to read the post to see those notes.